 But dealings and disputes that engage the land registration regime can be complex and require expert advice.
 Uncertainty in the regime makes advising clients difficult, incentivises litigation, and increases costs for landowners.

 In recent years, the landscape in which land registration operates has changed.
 There has been an increase of incidents of fraud relating to registered land, the legal consequences of which have been difficult to resolve.
 And technology has not developed in the way that was predicted at the time the legislation was drafted.

-Our project is designed to update the Land Registration Act 2002.
+Our project was designed to update the Land Registration Act 2002.
 This is the Act that governs registered land.

-The project is not designed to fundamentally reformulate the Act, but to improve specific aspects of its operation within the existing legal framework.
+The project was not designed to fundamentally reformulate the Act, but to improve specific aspects of its operation within the existing legal framework.

 The project formed part of our Twelfth Programme of Law Reform published in July 2014.

 We published a consultation paper on 31 March 2016.
 It considered a wide range of issues including:

 - the interests that can be registered

 - how interests are protected on the register